 2. Mount Errigal, Donegal – for a majestic mountain

-Mount Errigal is the highest mountain in the north-west of Ireland, standing at 800 metres.
+Mount Errigal is the highest mountain in the north-west of Ireland and one of the best things to do in Donegal, standing at 800 metres and has one of the best and most scenic cycles routes in Donegal.
 It is also probably the most challenging mountain to approach, with its wet, bog earth soaking through your boots before you even attempt the ascent.

 Therefore, it’s important to plan your route carefully beforehand.
 Roughly taking four hours up and down, a truly magnificent view of Donegal awaits you.